This Nazi-built amphitheater was constructed on a sacred mountain site used by various German cults.

-As part of his mission to indoctrinate the entire German population during the Nazi regime, Joseph Goebbels started the “Thing” movement in 1933 to build huge outdoor settings where thousands of people could gather in specially constructed outdoor amphitheaters called Thingplatz or Thingstatte.
+In 1933, as part of his mission to indoctrinate the German population Nazi Minister of Propaganda Joseph Goebbels started Thingspiel.
+This was a movement to build huge outdoor settings where thousands of people could gather for propaganda presentations in specially constructed amphitheaters called Thingplatz or Thingstatte.

-More than 1,000 Thingstatte were planned by Goebbels, but only about 45 of them were finished as the movement never gained popularity with the people of Germany.
+Thingstatte were often incorporated bodies of water, ruins, hills of historical importance, rocks, and trees.
+More than 1,000 were planned, but the movement never gained popularity with the people of Germany and only about 45 of them were completed.
 The first was built in 1934 and the last in 1936.

 The Thingstatte in Heidelberg was started in 1934 and finished the following year.
 Situated on the Heiligenberg (Holy Mountain), the amphitheater covers 25 meters of sloping land and overlooks the city.
 Designed by the architect H. Alker, who worked for the Reich Labor Service, the Heidelberg Thingstatte features two hexagonal towers constructed to hold flags, lighting, and sound.
 On the opening day, 20,000 people turned out to hear Goebbels himself.
 After the Thingstatte fell out of favor, this site was turned into a public park and remains one to this day.